Debug Your Project

 Setting Conditional Breakpoint

-To set a new conditional breakpoint, go to the desired line and right click on the circle shown next to the line number (editor margin) and select Add Conditional Breakpoint action.
-You can also modify a breakpoint to add a condition in the list of breakpoints in the Breakpoints sub-window on the Run icon in the Activity Bar on the side of Visual Studio Code.
+To set a new conditional breakpoint, go to the desired line, right-click on the circle next to the line number (editor margin), and select Add Conditional Breakpoint action.
+You can also modify a breakpoint to add a condition in the list of breakpoints in the Breakpoints sub-window on the Run icon in the Activity Bar.
 Click the pencil icon on the breakpoint and set the breakpoint condition.

-For this example, go to line 79 and right click on the circle shown next to the line number (editor margin) and select Add Conditional Breakpoint action and set i=2.
-When you start the debug, it will stop on line 79 when i has value of 2.
+For this example, go to line 79, right-click on the circle next to the line number (editor margin), select Add Conditional Breakpoint action, and set i=2.
+When you start debugging, the debugger will stop on line 79 when i equals 2.

 _images/conditional_breakpoint.png

-You can check the assembly code from the debugging session by doing a right click in any line in of source code file and pressing Open Disassembly View.
-This will open the Disassemble View showing the assembly code with C code where you can set breakpoints too.
+You can check the assembly code during a debugging session by right-clicking on any line in in a source code file and selecting Open Disassembly View.
+Disassemble View shows the assembly code with C code, where you can also set breakpoints.

 _images/disassembly_view.png